robotpilot/turtlebot3_wiki/docs/source/appendix_realsense.rst

   There are installation prerequisites for the Intel® RealSense™ package installation in http://wiki.ros.org/librealsense

-The following commands will install relevant Intel® RealSense™ packages on your ROS system.
+[``TurtleBot``] The following commands will install relevant Intel® RealSense™ packages on your ROS system.

 .. code-block:: bash